phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-setup-guide.md

-# ⚙️ How to Write a Setup Guide
+# How to Write a Setup Guide

-A setup guide helps new users get started with your selected Chimoney API endpoint — from authentication to making their first successful request.
+A setup guide helps new users get started with your selected Chimoney API endpoint, from authentication to making their first successful request.
 Think of this as a beginner-friendly onboarding experience for developers.

 This guide walks you through how to write a clear, useful, and complete setup guide.

-## 🧭 1.
-Define What the User Will Set Up
+## 1. Define what the user will set up

 Start by introducing the goal of the setup guide.